pixel-echo/gmo/README.md

+# Improvements in Upland Cotton Production Through Genetic Engineering
-# The Impact of Genetically Engineered Upland Cotton on Land Utilization and Yield
+## A Case Study of The Impacts of GMO Cotton on Yield and Land Usage

 ## Overview
 This paper performs data analysis on Upland cotton data sourced from the United States Department of Agriculture, examining trends within the American cotton industry from 2000 to 2023.